meltano/sdk/docs/implementation/state.md

 in order to translate legacy STATE formats to the updated minimal implementation documented here.

-## State and Partitions
+## Partitioned State

-- _**Preview Feature Notice:** As of version `0.1.0`, the partitioned state feature is in preview status.
-Implementation details specified here should not be considered final._

-The SDK implements a feature called [partitioning](../partitioning.md) which allows the same stream to be segmented by one or more partitioning indexes.
-The collection of indexes which uniquely describe a partition are referred to as the partition's 'context'.
+The SDK implements a feature called [`state partitioning`](../partitioning.md) which allows the same stream to be segmented by one or more partitioning indexes and their values.
+This allows multiple bookmarks to be independently tracked for subsets of the total stream.
+For instance, using state partitioning, you can track a separate stream bookmark for records out of the `us_east` and `us_west` API endpoints, even if they are utlimately being sent downstream to the same target table.

-For streams which are partitioned, the SDK will automatically store their stream state under a `partitions` key.
-The `partitions` key should be a list of objects, with each partition object containing a `context` key which contains the dictionary of keys needed to uniquely identify the partition.
-Apart from the presences of a `context` object, the contents of the partition object should be identical to any other stream state definition.
+For streams which are partitioned, the SDK will automatically store their stream state under a `partitions` key which exactly matches their `context`.

+For parent-child streams, the SDK will automatically use the parent's context as the default state partition.

+## Advanced Use Cases

+If some cases, the default behavior would create hundreds or millions of distinct bookmarks, which ultimately would slow processing and could cause other averse affects.
+For child streams with very high granularity parent streams (for instance, emoji reactions on post comments), the default state partitioning granularity can be overridden by setting `Stream.state_partitioning_keys`.
+By specifying a subset of keys to be used in partitioning rather than the entire default context, you could store distinct bookmarks only for each post (`[post_id]`) rather than the default parent context of one per post per comment (`[post_id, comment_id]`).

 ### Partitioned State Example